 Hebrews 5: 4-6 (with quotes from Psalm 2:7 & Psalm 110:4)

-In yet another reference to Psalm 110 in the book of Hebrews, the writer this time was declaring that just as God called, through Moses, to Aaron to make him High Priest of the Old Covenant according to the order of Levi, so also did God call, prophetically with an “oath”through David, to anoint Jesus, His “Son,” as High Priest of a New Covenant according to the order of Melchizadek.
+In yet another reference to Psalm 110 within the book of Hebrews, the writer this time was declaring that just as God called, through Moses, to Aaron to make him High Priest of the Old Covenant according to the order of Levi, so also did God call, prophetically with an “oath”through David in Psalm 110, to anoint Jesus, His “Son,” as High Priest of a New Covenant “according to the order of Melchizadek.”

 Jesus did not take “the honor to Himself.”
 God, our Father, has given Jesus all honor and glory.